Common use of Possession of Intellectual Property Clause in Contracts

 Samples: Purchase Agreement (Pebblebrook Hotel Trust)

 Possession of Intellectual Property.
-The Company and each of its the Subsidiaries collectively own or possess, or can acquire on reasonable terms, adequate patents, patent rights, licenses, inventions, copyrights, software and design licenses, know-how (including trade secrets and other unpatented and/or unpatentable proprietary or confidential information, systems or procedures), trademarks, service marks, trade names or other intellectual property (collectively, “Intellectual Property”) necessary to conduct their respective businesses as described carry on the business now operated by them, except where the failure to do so would not result in the General Disclosure Package and the Prospectus, and neither a Material Adverse Effect.
-Neither the Company nor any of its the Subsidiaries has received any notice or is otherwise aware of any infringement of or conflict with asserted the rights of others with respect to any Intellectual Property or is aware of any facts or circumstances which would render any Intellectual Property invalid or inadequate to protect the interest of the Company or any of its Subsidiaries therein, and which infringement or conflict (if the subject of any unfavorable decision, ruling or finding) or invalidity or inadequacy, singly or in the aggregate, would result in a Material Adverse Effect.
+The Company, Company and the Operating Partnership and any Subsidiary Subsidiaries collectively own or possess, or can acquire on reasonable terms, adequate patents, patent rights, licenses, inventions, copyrights, know-how (including trade secrets and other unpatented and/or unpatentable proprietary or confidential information, systems or procedures), trademarks, service marks, trade names or other intellectual property (collectively, "Intellectual Property") necessary to carry on the business now operated by them, and neither except where the Company, failure to do so would not result in a Material Adverse Effect.
+Neither the Operating Partnership or Company nor any Subsidiary of the Subsidiaries has received any written notice or is otherwise aware of any infringement of or conflict with asserted the rights of others with respect to any Intellectual Property or is aware of any facts or circumstances which would render any Intellectual Property invalid or inadequate to protect the interest of the Company, the Operating Partnership Company or any Subsidiary of its Subsidiaries therein, and which infringement or conflict (if the subject of any unfavorable decision, ruling or finding) or invalidity or inadequacy, singly or in the aggregate, would result in a Material Adverse Effect.

 Appears in 1 contract